-- (b) Alana Clarke - 1.
-Was there a Council policy about the change in grass cutting practice in 2021.
+(b) Alana Clarke

+- 1. Was there a Council policy about the change in grass cutting practice in 2021.
 If so, what was that policy? - 2.
 Has the Council policy been changed since the first cutting in 2022? - 3.
 If the policy has changed, what is it?

-In response, Councillor Barbara Masters stated that she had already spoken to Ms Clarke, and had been told Ms Clarke had since been provided with a response, the response from Parks and Countryside below, which she read out at the meeting.
+In response, Councillor Barbara Masters stated that, whilst she had already spoken Ms Clarke, and provided her with a response, the response from Parks and Countryside below, which she read out at the meeting, may help further.